 - Add or improve lighting, including motion lights, around the area to promote natural surveillance.

 - Choose paints and coating to deter graffiti.
 Dark colors make graffiti harder to see.
-Anti-graffiti coatings are also available on the internet.
+Anti-graffiti coatings are also available.

 - Be a good neighbor and be watchful of your property and others.
 Report any suspicious activity to the police immediately.